 Complete Beginner's Guide to Free Bets

-Free bets are one of the most common and appealing promotions in sports betting.
-If you’ve ever seen an offer like “Bet £10, Get £30 in Free Bets”, you’ve already come across one.
+Free bets are one of the most common promotions that online bookies offer.
+If you’ve ever seen a deal like “Bet £10, Get £30 in Free Bets”, you’ve already come across one.

 But what are free bets?, how do they work?, and what should you know before claiming them?